Inversed-Tech/hom-ham/sorting-hat/README.md

     }
 ```

+XOR operations were computed using CMUX, and a current line of work is to optimize this computation.

 With this information in our hands, we can already quickly sketch scenarios and estimate time for the homomorphic evaluations.
 For example, using fast comparisons (98 micsecs) and 1000 additions (400 ms) for counting bits, and 1000 XORs (600 ms, the bottleneck).
 Total is 1 second.
  If after filtering we have smaller features, and consequently more comparisons, then we can already estimate the cost.
 Consider 5 features of 200 bits, then 5 comparisons.
 Meaning the cost is `5*98 micsecs + ~80ms + ~120 ms = 200.5 ms`.
 As a second example, using lots of small features, say 64 features of 16 bits (closer to what was explored in the underlying paper), then the cost is: `64*98 micsecs + 16*0.4 ms + 16*0.6 ms = 6.3 ms + 16 ms = 22.3 ms`.